 A. System Model

 We consider a vehicle-based crowd sensing system consisting of a CMP and many vehicles embedded with substantial sensors.
-The CMP periodically propagates sensing tasks to be completed by running vehicle.
+The CMP periodically assigns sensing tasks to be completed by running vehicle.

-In a city area, we divide road into a serial of small segments.
-As an example shows in figure 2.
-Let R denote the set of all small segments, R={r1, r2, r3, …,rk}.
-When the CMP broadcasts a crowd-sensing task to be finished for a period of time, i.e. T. Supposed the time is discrete, so we can assume T={t1, t2, t3, …,tm}.The distribution of vehicle is large-scale, each vehicle equipped with the sensor module that we has designed in [14] is able to join crowd-sensing tasks.
-Assume there are n vehicles can perform sensing assignments and the set of vehicles is denoted by V={v1, v2, v3, …, vn}.
-Initially, the CMP predicts the current position of all vehicles according to the timetable and broadcast the data packet until receive the ACK, if the prediction is not consistent with the actual current location obtained through Global Positioning System (GPS) [15] employed in vehicle, it will be updated, respectively.
+In an urban area, we divide road into a serial of small segments.
+As an example shows in figure 2, let R denote the set of all small segments, R={r1, r2, r3, …,rk}.
+When the CMP broadcasts a crowd-sensing task to be finished for a period of time, i.e. We assume the time T is discrete and we get T={t1, t2, t3, …,tm}.The distribution of vehicle is of large-scale, each vehicle equipped with the sensor module that we has designed in [14] is able to take crowd-sensing tasks.
+Assume there are n vehicles can take sensing assignments and the set of vehicles is denoted by V={v1, v2, v3, …, vn}.
+Initially, the CMP predicts the current position of all vehicles according to the timetable and broadcast the data packet until receive the ACK, if the prediction is not consistent with the actual current location obtained by Global Positioning System (GPS) [15] employed in vehicle, it will be updated, respectively.
 With the initial location of vehicles and scheduled timetable, we can get the location of a vehicle vi at a specific time tj, which is denoted by li(tj)∈R. Thus the trajectory of n vehicles can be represented as follows:

 LV=l1t1⋯l1tm⋮⋱⋮lnt1⋯lntm (1)

-, where the size of L(V) is n×m.
+where the size of L(V) is n×m.

-In practice, we are not anticipate that all vehicles are involved in crowd sensing due to it will introduce redundancy.
-For example, in terms with traffic monitoring, nearby vehicles usual upload the same traffic information, which ought to avoid.
-Therefore, we regular that a vehicle who is selected to take part in crowd sensing will gain a reward paid by CMP and the budget of CMP is limited and no morn than Cmax.
-Next, we define the sensing reward.
+In practice, as we are not anticipating that all vehicles are involved in crowd sensing due to data redundancy.
+For example, in terms of traffic monitoring, nearby vehicles usually upload the similar traffic information which should be avoided.
+Therefore, we regulate that a vehicle who is selected to take part in crowd sensing will gain a reward paid by CMP and the budget of CMP is limited to no morn than Cmax.
+Then, we define the sensing reward.

 Definition 1: Sensing Reward (SR) a vehicle is selected to complete tasks often associated with a reward paid by CMP.
 Let ci denote the reward to vi, the reward can be acquired through online bidding [1].
 Then, the reward vector C for all vehicles is: